 To put our results in context we begin with a summary of the general situation, assuming that $C$ is embedded in its Jacobian $J$ and that $J$ has finite Tate-Shafarevich group.
 If $S_C$ is the set of primes of good reduction for (some model of) $C$, then there is a commutative diagram

 where $\F_v$ denotes the residue field at the prime $v$ of $K$.
-Scharaschkin \cite{Scharaschkin} considered the intersection $C^\textup{MW-Sieve}$ of the topological closures of the images of the solid arrows in the product of the discrete topologies on $J(\F_v)$.
-Scharaschkin showed that if $C^\textup{MW-Sieve}$ is empty, then the set $C(\A_K)^{\Br}$ of adelic points orthogonal to the Brauer group of $C$ is too, and used this to give examples of curves of genus at least $2$ which are counterexamples to the Hasse principle explained by the Brauer-Manin obstruction.
+Scharaschkin \cite{Scharaschkin} considered the set $C^\textup{MW-Sieve}$, which is the intersection of the topological closures of the images of $J(K)$ and $\prod_{v \in S_C}C(\F_v)$ inside $\prod_{v \in S_C}J(\F_v)$.
+He showed that if $C^\textup{MW-Sieve}$ is empty, then the set $C(\A_K)^{\Br}$ of adelic points orthogonal to the Brauer group of $C$ is too, and used this to give examples of curves of genus at least $2$ which are counterexamples to the Hasse principle explained by the Brauer-Manin obstruction.
 Poonen conjectured, in the number field case, that every counterexample to the Hasse principle could be explained this way \cite{Poonen}.
 Around the same time Stoll conjectured, in the number field case, that the set $C(\A_K)_\bullet^{\Br}$ of adelic points, modified at archimedean primes, orthogonal to the Brauer group of $C$ is equal to the (topological closure of the) image of $C(K)$ \cite{Stoll}.
-Recall that $C(K)$ can be infinite when $C$ is an isotrivial curve over a global function field.
+Recall that $C(K)$ can be infinite when $C$ is an isotrivial curve over a global function field, even if the genus of $C$ is greater than $1$.
 For an example showing that it is in general necessary to take the topological closure see \cite[Remark 1.3]{PoonenVoloch}.
 One may also ask if $C^\textup{MW-Sieve}$ is equal to the topological closure of the image of $C(K)$ in $\prod_{v \in S_C}J(\F_v)$.
 There are logical dependencies between these statements as follows.

 All four statements are known to hold when $J(K)$ is finite by a result of Scharaschkin \cite{Scharaschkin}.
 The statement in the upper-left is the conclusion of the theorem of Poonen-Voloch mentioned above; the theorem says nothing about the statement in the lower-right.